rchampeimont/arduino_serial_to_LCD/README.md

 # Real serial port (RS232)
 For the challenge, I wanted to send data from my computer's real serial port (RS232 9-pin connector).
 For that, I created an adaptor circuit because the voltages on a computer serial port are different from what the Arduino expects.
 Don't connect them directly, it would fry your Arduino according to the documentation (https://www.arduino.cc/reference/en/language/functions/communication/serial/).

+You can watch my YouTube video where I show the circuit working: https://www.youtube.com/watch?v=u4Crk8dcw9A

 This adaptor circuit translates -12V (logical 1 in RS232) to 5V and +12V (logical 0) to 0V.

 Diagram: